yiisoft/docs/guide/en/structure/service.md

 # Service components

 Application may get complicated so it makes sense to extract focused parts of business logic or infrastructure into service components.
-These components are typically instantiated once and put into dependency injection container.

-These components are typically accessed either from other components or from action handler.
+They are typically injected into other components or action handler.
-It is typically done via autowiring:
+It is usually done via autowiring:

 ```php
 public function actionIndex(ServerRequestInterface $request, MyService $myService): ResponseInterface